Casper Snow Mattress Review

 13.0 cm (5.1")

-The Casper Snow is a moderately bouncy mattress.
-It doesn't quite match the springy feeling of a classic innerspring mattress, but despite having memory foam comfort layers, it still avoids the sluggish, lifeless feeling of some memory foam mattresses.
+The Casper Snow is a decently bouncy mattress.
+It doesn't quite match the springy feeling of a classic innerspring mattress, but despite having memory foam comfort layers, it still avoids the sluggish, lifeless feeling often associated with some memory foam mattresses.

 Sinking Depth